All Episodes

 It is totally, completely funded by people that believe in the sanctity of life.

-That's pre-born.com slash Sean and do your part.
+That's pre-born.com/slash Sean and do your part.

-You may be saving a life today.
+And who knows, you may be saving a life today.

-You're gonna love this.
+You're going to love this.

-The US military shot an object over Canada.
+Clarine Jean-Pierre says the U.S. military shot an object over Canada.

 And here's her explanation.

-Because it's part of uh NORAD.
+Because it's part of NORAD.

-We didn't do it on our own.
+Again, we didn't do it on our own.

 Mark, you're on the Sean Hannity show.